Dragon-Age-Annual/dragonageannual.art/src/pages/application.md

 The expectations below are not in any way exhaustive.
 If you are accepted as a contributor, you will receive additional guidelines and information during the production process.
-However, please keep these minimum expectations below when deciding whether or not DAA is a good fit for you!
+However, please keep these minimum expectations in mind when deciding whether or not DAA is a good fit for you!

 - All contributors (including moderators) are expected to adhere to the Code of